sandsmark/kart/README.md

 **tldr**; connect to the server at localhost over port 31337.
 You send a single bitmapped number to select what to do (for example "9\n" to accelerate and turn right), and receive a JSON status update everytime you do so.
+The first AI to complete a set number of laps wins!

 The number is used as a bitmap, so set a bit to do that action: